Scrummers-Studios/CanklesToAnkles/docs/Project_report.md

 ### Reflections
+As a whole our thoughts is that the final product is inline with our initial expectations.
+We are satisfied with mulitple aspects of the game which makes it a playable and challenging fun adventure.
+Looking back at our initial expectations and goals in the pre-production phase it is apparent that we have underestimated the amount of skill and work it takes to make games look good.
+Where the biggest challenge was animation and character modeling.
+In retrospect we should have invested more resources into animations as it is a crucial part of making the game feel fluent and responsive which might be the most important quality in a game like this.
+But given the limitations of our team not having any experience with artistry, we accept the final result.

 ## My contribution

 ###### **Petter Edvardsen**
-During this project I created the gameplay logic surrounding the player movement and mechanics  , Animations, 1st iteration of User interface and logic, the Forest level as a whole and Post-processing for visuals on cameras.
+During this project I created the gameplay logic surrounding the player movement and mechanics(PlayerController) , Animations, 1st iteration of User interface and logic, the Forest level as a whole and Post-processing for visuals on cameras.

 ## Manual
 The game "The Weight Escape" is built for WebGL, Mac and Windows.